Beautiful photos of Paul Okoye's adorable twins as they graduate preschool

 The twins posed for photos in their little graduation gowns with their diplomas and also joyfully displayed their certificates.

+So sweet: Moment Obi Cubana's lookalike brother jumped on him like a child after winning primary election

-Paul's wife, Anita also flooded her Instagram page with photos and videos from the precious moments.
+Paul's wife, Anita also flooded her Instagram page with photos and videos of the precious moments.

 "My babies are off to big school All thanks be to God Almighty!!
 Of course I was an emotional wreck , so grateful, so proud, My heart is filled with joy!!!
 We’ve got Big kids over here!!
 Woop Woop!!"